Ushering in the end of coal’s stronghold on U.S. energy

 Fortunately, recent changes to the federal coal leasing program have put a stop to that for the time being.
 But there’s still much more we can do to keep dirty fossil fuels in the ground for good and speed up the transition to clean, renewable energy.

-Coal-burning power plants contribute to air and water pollution and create tons of toxic coal ash that ends up in our drinking water.
+Coal-burning power plants contribute to air and water pollution.
+They create tons of toxic coal ash that ends up in our drinking water.
 Coal mining, meanwhile, disrupts communities with mountain top removal and strip mines.

 Historically, the health effects of burning coal are astounding: